norse/norse/README.md

     <a href="https://www.codacy.com/gh/norse/norse?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=norse/norse&amp;utm_campaign=Badge_Grade"><img src="https://app.codacy.com/project/badge/Grade/a9ab846fc6114afda4320badcb8a69c2"/></a>
 </p>

-The purpose of this library is to exploit the advantages of bio-inspired neural components, which are sparse and event-driven - a fundamental difference from artificial neural networks.
+This library aims to exploit the advantages of bio-inspired neural components, which are sparse and event-driven - a fundamental difference from artificial neural networks.
 Norse expands [PyTorch](https://pytorch.org/) with primitives for bio-inspired neural components, bringing you two advantages: a modern and proven infrastructure based on PyTorch and deep learning-compatible spiking neural network components.